westnordost/osmapi/README.md

 osmapi is a client for the [OSM API 0.6](http://wiki.openstreetmap.org/wiki/API_v0.6).

 It is well tested (test coverage over 90%) and being used by [StreetComplete](https://github.com/westnordost/StreetComplete), thus actively maintained.
+It does not have any dependencies.

 Note, the OSM API, particularly the part to download the map data, is intended only for editing the map.
 It's not made for pulling larger amounts of data or data analysis of certain map features.
 If this is what you intend to do, the [Overpass API](https://wiki.openstreetmap.org/wiki/Overpass_API) is what you will want to use.
 I created a basic Java client for the Overpass API here, it builts upon this library: [osmapi-overpass](https://github.com/westnordost/osmapi-overpass).